beneopp/pyPPI/README.md

   1AKJ_AB:DE
   1AK4_A:D
   ```
-2. invoke setupPpiDb.py on the file you just created, for example (assuming it is saved as PDBs.txt)
+2. Invoke setupPpiDb.py on the file you just created, for example (assuming it is saved as PDBs.txt)
   ```
   python setupPpiDb.py PDBs.txt
   ```